nickanism/nickanism/README.md

 My real name is Woo Hyun An.
-I go by Nick in the US.
+(I go by Nick in the US)

-Last updated: Wednesday, November 24, 9:36 PM EST
+Currently, I am working on 10K Hours, a passion project of mine, aiming to be utilized for my niche needs for time management and lifestyle.

+git repository url for 10K Hours: https:&#x2F;&#x2F;github.com&#x2F;nickanism&#x2F;10k-hours latest commit for 10K Hours: `[FIX] signin and signup buttons in the landing page have outline`